 - Only works inside your home network

-- This is the address other devices on your network use to reach yours
+- Other devices on your network use this address to reach yours

 Public IP address